 SCA occurs because of a malfunction in the heart's electrical system or structure.
 The malfunction is caused by an abnormality the person is born with, and may have inherited, or a condition that develops as young hearts grow.
-A virus in the heart or a hard blow to the chest can also cause a malfunction that can lead to SCA.
+A virus in the heart or a heart blow to the cheet can also cause hard blow to the chest can also cau a malfunction that can lead to SCA.